Housing Advice: Care Leavers and Young People

 Centrepoint is a charity supporting homeless people aged 16 to 25.

-If you're rough sleeping, sofa surfing or don't feel safe in your home, the Centrepoint Helpline is there to support you.
+If you're rough sleeping, sofa surfing or don't feel safe in your home, the Centrepoint Helpline can help.
 You can also get in touch if you're worried about a young person.

-You can also find out more on the Centre Point website.
+You can call the Centrepoint Helpline and contact them online - find out more on the Centre Point website.

 The Mix

-The Mix is the UK's leading support service for young people under the age of 25.
+The Mix is a support service for young people under the age of 25.

 They tackle issues from money to mental health, homelessness to finding a job.
-You can find more information on The Mix website, or you can call their helpline on 080 8808 4994 (available from 11am to 11pm every day).
+You can find more information, including how to contact them, on The Mix website.

 Galop

-Galop provide support services to LGBT+ victims and survivors of hate crime, domestic abuse and sexual violence.
-They offer support by telephone, email, text and WhatsApp.
+Galop provide support and advice to LGBT+ victims and survivors of abuse or violence.
 They also work with young people under 25.

 The Prince's Trust

-You can find out more on the Princes Trust website.
+You can find out more on the Princes Trust website, including how to contact the Princes Trust.